godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

     ``_on_Player_health_changed``, which in turn calls ``update_health``.
 This updates the animation and the ``number_label`` and ``bar`` follow in ``_process``.
-The animated life bar that shows the health going down gradually is just a trick.
+The animated life bar that shows the health going down gradually is a trick.
 It makes the GUI feel alive.
 If the ``Player`` takes 3 damage, it happens in an instant.

 Fade the bar when the Player dies